felipe90/almnd-front/README.md

 ## Build

 Run `npm run prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Note: Production build use MongoDB as persisten layer, instead of developer build that us "dummy" data

 ## Running unit tests